anuragjha/anuragjha.github.io/about.md

 permalink: /about/
 ---

 Hi, My name is Anurag.
 I am a software engineer and budding blockchain engineer.
-I love to talk about blockhain architecture.
+I love to talk about distributed systems and blockchain architecture.